djfrsn/gulp-studio/README.md

 #### Status

-Studi˚v0.1.2 is currently undergoing real world test to see what is needed and what issues may exist.
-Usage without the desire to maintain Studi˚ is not recommended.
+Studi˚v0.1.2 is currently in the process of being tested.
+If your not interested in maintaing Studi˚ I would check back later.

 ## Quickstart